laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ## TODO

-- Abstract all logic away from appstate.
-Remove edit view and new workout.
-  Keep one.
-Leave all logic in vm.

 - Add unit to expanded
-- Textfield needs to be closed in order to update.
 - Add grip type on hold info (hold, type, depth)
 - Rename felt difficulty to effort level.
 - Negative weights!